absterjr/PayrollComparisionTool/LEARN.md

 1. Run the application:

    ```
-   python payroll_comparison_tool.py
+   python payroll.py
    ```

 2. Load the previous payroll dataset using the "Load Previous Payroll" button.
-3. Load the current payroll dataset using the "Load Current Payroll" button.
+3. Load the payroll dataset using the "Load Current Payroll" button.
 4. Select the comparison type from the available options (e.g., Basic Pay, HRA, DA, Perks, CMPF, CMPS, Employee IDs).
-5. Configure any specific thresholds (e.g., for HRA or DA comparison) if applicable.
+5. If applicable, Configure any specific thresholds (e.g., for HRA or DA comparison).
 6. Click the corresponding "Compare" button to perform the comparison.
 7. The results will be displayed in a new window, and you can save the comparison data as an Excel file.